My Message To Graduating Seniors

 Live Life With Purpose

-I believe that purpose can be summed up in one verse: Matthew 5:17, “let your light shine before all men that they may see your good deeds and praise the father in heaven.”
-I ended by challenging graduating seniors to let their life be such a radiant light that people see them and know they are different and know that the difference in them is Christ, and that that difference draws them to the Lord.
+I end by challenging graduating seniors to let their life be such a radiant light in which people will see them and know they are different and know the difference in them is Christ, and that difference draws them to the Lord.

-If you spoke to your graduating seniors, what did you share with them?
-I’d love to know.
+As you speak to your graduating seniors, what will you share with them?
+I'd love to know.
 Consider leaving your thoughts in the comment section below.